 What Are The Limitations of Homeopathic Treatment For An Underactive Thyroid?

 As per our experience at Life Force, after treating hundreds of cases of Underactive thyroid:

-Homeopathy works in the early stage of underactive thyroid.
-The patients on thyroid supplement for more than two years may not experience significant results.
+Homeopathy works in the early stage of the underactive thyroid.
+The patients on thyroid supplements for more than two years may not experience significant results.